Ullaakut/disgo/README.md

 This will set the default value to false, so that when the user does not have access to a TTY or that he simply presses enter to skip the prompt, a value of your choosing is used.

-It's also possible to add your own confirmation parsers, if you don't want the user to answer to a yes/no question for example.
+It's also possible to add **your own confirmation parsers**, if you don't want the user to answer to a yes/no question for example.
 This also means that you can customize the choices that will be presented to the user:

 ```go
     result, err := prompter.Confirm(prompter.Confirmation{